-- Plug-ins: You can take the help of a WordPress plug-in like Really Simple SSL that can scan for mixed content errors.
+- Plug-ins: You can take the help of a WordPress plug-in like Really Simple SSL that can scan for this errors.
 The plug-in checks HTTP URLs in bulk and can replace it.
 Only you need FTP access for script uploading.
 You need to rename the script root folder, backup your site, and data, delete the script after use.

 Why the Mixed Content issue is Bad?

 To learn more about the outcomes of “Mixed Content Warning“, we recommend reviewing this amazing video by TroyHunt.

-Ways to Prevent Mixed Content Warnings on Your HTTPS Site
+Ways to Prevent Mixed Content issue on Your HTTPS Site

 It requires the attention of an IT staff if the website has an SSL certificate still, few pages are loading over HTTP instead of a secured connection.
 It is quite necessary for such a situation to prevent it by taking additional steps.

 - Always on HTTPS: Make sure all webpages should load over HTTPS instead of HTTP.
 If the website has an SSL certificate and some of the pages are still running on HTTP- insecure connection then, you need to contact the SSL provider and fix this issue.

 - Content Security Policy Report: You can embed code to the website’s HTTP response header that will fetch automatic reports of any insecure URL/ mixed content.
 This report will be sent to ‘https://example.com/reportingEndpoint’ when a visitor lands on a webpage showing mixed content error.

 The report includes the webpage URL and subresource that contravened the content policy.
 You can find the code to be placed in the HTTP response header here.
 With the configuration of the report, you can keep tracking of mixed content activity on your website without visiting every page.